 Feeling overworked and lacking a private life

 Let me illustrate my point with a few quotes from PhD candidates who recently joined my new programme, the ‘PhD Success Lab’.
 There, participants work intensely on the issues that lead them to a happier and healthier lifestyle, and a successful PhD completion and scientific career.
-If you want to hear more, sign up to our next webinar “The 4 secrets to a successful PhD”.
+If you want to hear more, sign up to our next free webinar for PhD candidates.

 Amanda (4th year PhD candidate)